October 29, 2020

 Most of this year’s curriculum is focused on sacramental preparation.
 Some dates to make note of this year are:

 Students will be partaking in the Daily 5 which is a programme that encourages independent reading, guided reading, active spelling tasks, written tasks and development of listening skills.
 Students will engage in theme-based assignments and work towards developing listening, reading, comprehension, and writing skills.
 We will be using RAZ and levelled books in the classroom for our reading program.

 Our spelling program will start on Monday September 14th.

 Please encourage your child to practice the spelling words in one or more of these ways:

 - Read and spell each word.
 Cover it up and write it.
 Uncover the word and check to see if it is correct.

 - Find the words on the spelling list in printed materials such as books and magazines.

 - Read a word aloud and ask your child to spell it (either aloud or written on paper).

-Please have your child reading at least 10-15 minutes a day on Raz-Kids.
-The link is below.
+Please have your child reading at least 15 minutes a day.

 Through the use of manipulatives and combined Math programs and resources we will be covering the following concepts: repeating and growing patterns, number concepts, basic additions & subtractions, geometry, measurement, data analysis and financial literacy.